gcharang/Agama-wiki/Add-a-Bitcoin-Compatible-coin-to-Agama-Desktop.md

 If you can't find chainparams.cpp in your code base try checking one of these files https://docs.komodoplatform.com/barterDEX/get-listed-barterDEX.html#search-for-the-information-on-github.

-Please make sure an asset chain is working in Agama before making a commit.
+Please make sure a Bitcoin compatible coin is working in Agama before making aPR.
 Pull requests containing partial information or not working assets/servers will remain unmerged until all requirements are fulfilled.